meaghanlewis/manager-guide/human-user-guide.md

 **About my interactions**

 - How do you coach people to do their best work and develop their talents?
-  - Most coaching will happen in 1:1s.
-I expect my teammates to be self-motivated, hardworking and have autonomy.
-I believe we can work together best that way.
-If there are specific things you would like to work on, I expect you to bring those things up to me so I can do my best to work with you to find a solution.
+  - Coaching will happen in 1:1s.
+I expect my teammates to be self-motivated and autonomous.
+I expect them to set goals for themself and work with them to figure out how to best support them and help them grow.
+  - If there are specific things you would like to work on, I expect you to bring those things up to me so I can do my best to work with you to find a solution.

 - What’s the best way to communicate with you?
   - Slack will be the easiest way to get in touch with me.
 I might not respond immediately, but I will definitely respond within a few hours.
 If you have a quick question, please just ask in Slack.
 If there is something that requires a conversation, I am happy to jump on a quick zoom call.
 Also, always feel free to schedule time on my calendar wherever there is availability.